MolyiEZ/Dotfiles/README.md

 # Dotfiles

-These are my personalized dotfiles for **Hyprland**, optimized for performance and simplicity: No blurs, no rounded corners, no frills, just an efficient black and white setup.
+These are my personalized dotfiles for **Hyprland**, optimized for performance and simplicity with focus on the terminal.

 ---